 Acquired Lactase Deficiency: Many individuals acquire lactose intolerance as they get older.
 It is estimated that approximately one half of adults in the United States have acquired lactase deficiency.
 This condition is due to a normal decline in the amount of the enzyme lactase present in the small intestine as we age.
 Although lactose is an important part of the diet in infants and young children it represents only 10% of the carbohydrate (sugar) intake in adults.
 However, individuals who are lactose intolerant may not be able to tolerate even small amounts of this sugar in their diet.

 Lactose intolerance occurs more frequently in certain families.
 One of the most important factors affecting the rate of developing lactose intolerance is an individual’s ethnic background.
 Approximately 15% of adult Caucasians, and 85% of adult African Americans in the United States are lactose intolerant.
 The rate of lactose intolerance is also very high in individuals of Asian descent, Hispanic descent, Native Americans and Jewish individuals.

 Lactose intolerance is diagnosed by a simple test called a hydrogen breath test.
 After a overnight fast before the test, an individual breathes into a bag and then drinks a specified amount of the milk sugar as a syrup.
 In adults this corresponds to the amount of milk sugar in a quart of milk.
 Subsequent breath samples are taken for up to three hours.
 The breath that they exhale into the bag is analyzed to determine its hydrogen content.
-During the course of the test individuals who are lactose intolerant will have an increase in the amount of hydrogen that they exhale.
-If the values for hydrogen increase above a certain value the diagnosis of lactose intolerance is made.
+During the test individuals who are lactose intolerant will have an increase in the amount of hydrogen that they exhale.
+If the values for hydrogen increase above a certain value, the diagnosis of lactose intolerance is made.
 Patients who are lactose intolerant may also develop their typical symptoms during the test.

 |Recommended daily calcium intakes: